 Add risk analysis into your software architecture toolbox

-Use the risk analysis as tool which helps You during work on software design.
-When we introduce structured method to handle the risks, then we get chance to be more efficient because we stop the endless discussion about possible problems, we can take reasonable decisions about risk and we can document them.
+Use the risk analysis as a tool which helps You during work on software design.
+When we introduce a structured method to handle the risks, then we get chance to be more efficient because we stop the endless discussion about possible problems, we can take reasonable decisions about risk and we can document them.